About Us

 We don’t sell cheap quality paintings or prints because it is our opinion that there is a value in the art that we practice that is sacred.

 Since 2013 our workshops are open to the world offering online our quality and genuine artworks.
-We believe that the secret of our success is behing the passion that we put in each detail, in the feedback’s of our customers and in a friendly and kind customer service.
+We believe that the secret of our success is behind the passion that we put in each detail, in the feedback’s of our customers and in a friendly and kind customer service.

 By visiting our online thangka store and gallery you will find wide range of Tibetan Mandala, Hindu and Buddhist thangka paintings, Newari Paubas as well as beautiful hand-crafted Himalayan Masks.